StevenDB995/techhub/README.md

 ## TODO

-The following features are expected in the system in the near future:
+The following features are expected in the system in the next release:

 - [ ] Auto save blogs;
 - [ ] Comment blog posts;